 “I had several family members live here,” Aiken said.
 “I always knew I would live at Rolling Green Village.
 The people here are very happy, and it’s a great feeling to know I had a small part in making this community happen.”

 Growing with Greenville

-In 2018, Rolling Green Village will begin a multimillion-dollar expansion that will include 60 new 1-, 2- and 3-bedroom apartments with new and different floor plans.
+In 2018, Rolling Green Village began a multimillion-dollar expansion that includes 60 new 1-, 2- and 3-bedroom apartments with new and different floor plans.
 And 23 cottages, include walkout basement, will be available as either duplexes or detached homes.

 The expansion encompasses much more than just new residences.
 Complementing the recent expansion of the Wellness Center, a new village center, state-of-the-art central kitchen, multiple dining venues, game and multipurpose room, art studio and library will also be available.
 Additional parking will also be added, plus an expansion to the surrounding walking trails and outdoor spaces.

 Executive Director Bob Benson is excited about the coming changes and the way they’ll continue to enhance the community he serves.
 He says, “By deepening and broadening our community simultaneously,” he said, “we’re able to play to the strengths of Rolling Green Village more fully, while creating an even more connected community.”

 The expansion of the dining program is in keeping with the character of the community, and will further support the reputation Rolling Green Village enjoys as they offer an incredible dining experience with cook-to-order food for all residents.
 Residents cite a 95% satisfaction rating with the current dining program.
 The expansion of the central inviting kitchen will support the new dining spaces and offer even more culinary options.